veasia/revX/README.md

 ### Known limitations from The Trade Desk

--  Some parameters might no be present on website
+- Some parameters might not be present on client's website.
-- Some extra work might be needed to configure some parameters
+- Extra work might be needed to configure some parameters.
 - This revX script was developed in a short time with few resources, revX is rarely used by Traders, if the demand is higher, we must consider to improve the script.
-- After implementation, tech should carefully make sure the script is not conflicting with client’s website
+- After implementation, tech should carefully make sure the script is not conflicting with client’s website.